Alexander O'Neal: Debut solo album (1985–1987)

+Hearsay and success (1987–1991)

-In 1987, O'Neal released the album Hearsay, which was certified gold in the US and yielded his biggest US hit in "Fake", which topped the R&B chart and reached #25 on the pop chart.
-The song also peaked at #7 on the Billboard dance chart.
-The follow-up single, "Criticize", peaked at #4 on the R&B chart and #70 on the pop chart.
-The third single, "Never Knew Love Like This", another duet with Cherrelle, peaked at #2 on the R&B chart and #28 on the pop chart.
-However, by this time O'Neal was enjoying much greater success in the UK, where Hearsay peaked at #4 on the UK Albums Chart, eventually being certified triple platinum and spawning six Top 40 hits on the UK Singles Chart.
-The most successful of these gave O'Neal his biggest UK hit when "Criticize" peaked at #4 on the chart in late 1987.
+In 1987, O'Neal released the album Hearsay, a concept album, based around the attendees of a house soirée being hosted by O'Neal, which was certified gold in the US and yielded his biggest US hit in "Fake", which topped the R&B chart and reached No. 25 on the pop chart.
+The song also peaked at No. 7 on the Billboard dance chart.
+The follow-up single, "Criticize", peaked at No. 4 on the R&B chart and No. 70 on the pop chart.
+The third single, "Never Knew Love Like This", another duet with Cherrelle, peaked at No. 2 on the R&B chart and No. 28 on the pop chart.
+However, by this time O'Neal was enjoying much greater success in the UK, where Hearsay peaked at No. 4 on the UK Albums Chart, eventually being certified triple platinum and spawning six Top 40 hits on the UK Singles Chart.
+The most successful of these gave O'Neal his biggest UK hit when "Criticize" peaked at No. 4 on the chart in late 1987.
 "Fake" became a UK Top 40 hit twice, first in 1987 followed by a remix ("Fake '88") in 1988.
 The "Hit Mix" (a megamix of O'Neal's hits) also reached the UK Top 20 in December 1989.

+Among retrospective assessments, Ron Wynn of AllMusic wrote that Jam and Lewis provided "their finest and tightest production for any O'Neal record", adding that "the beats were catchy, the songs hook-laden, and O'Neal's voice alternately explosive, sensitive and bemused."
+Daryl Easlea of the BBC wrote that Hearsay was "[d]ismissed by the cognoscenti but adored by the masses."
+He deemed it O'Neal's best work and a filler-free record which, whilst "very much of its time", has not dated, adding: "It sounds as fresh now as it did then.
+Had it been 20 years earlier, Alexander O'Neal would have been compared to Otis Redding."
+In a piece on Jam and Lewis for Stylus Magazine, Marcello Carlin described the "epic" Hearsay as "Jam and Lewis' absolute masterpiece; sexual but nasty tirades blasting out over uncompromising avalanches of the unreal."
+He added that, as "a seamless marriage between old school and cold rationalist new," the album is equalled only by Son of Bazerk's Bazerk Bazerk Bazerk (1991), a record whose futuristic, "hot-blooded minimalism" he deemed unimaginable without Jam and Lewis' influence.

-In December 1988 O'Neal released a Christmas album, My Gift to You, featuring a cover of "The Christmas Song" that reached the UK Top 40.
+In December 1988, O'Neal released a Christmas album, My Gift to You, featuring a cover of "The Christmas Song" that reached the UK Top 40.